andrewckt/building-classfier-from-posters/README.md

 </p>

-We will use binary_crossentropy as the loss function and ADAM as the optimizer (again, you can use other optimizers as well):
+We will use binary_crossentropy as the loss function and ADAM as the optimizer:
 ```
 model.compile(optimizer='adam', loss='binary_crossentropy', metrics=['accuracy'])
 model.fit(X_train, y_train, epochs=10, validation_data=(X_test, y_test), batch_size=32)